9 SaaS Website Best Practices

 Aside from helping you differentiate your company from a growing list of competitors, your B2B SaaS website often serves as your first impression for potential customers.
 Think of it as a 10-second elevator pitch, considering most users leave web pages after 10-20 seconds.

 While you may have a user’s attention for up to 20 seconds, it only takes an average of 50 milliseconds for them to form an impression of your site.
-This is why website design and architecture are so critical.
+This is why your SaaS website structure is so critical.

-Your site architecture refers to the hierarchical structure of the pages on your website, including how they link together.
+Your SaaS website structure or site architecture refers to the hierarchical structure of the pages on your website, including how they link together.
 This influences where users look first, how they navigate between internal pages and their overall user experience.

 - Your site’s layout